MartinSt80/pyOTF/README.md

 The package is made up of four component modules:
 - `otf.py` which contains classes for generating different types of OTFs and PSFs
 - `phase_retrieval.py` which contains functions and classes to perform iterative [phase retrieval][3] of the rear aperature of the optical system
+Added by MartinSt80:
+- `phase_retrieval_gui.py`, multithreadable version of `phase_retrieval.py` to be used with the GUI and CLI of MartinSt80 / PhaseRetrievalGUI
 - `zernike.py` which contains functions for calculating [Zernike Polynomials](https://en.wikipedia.org/wiki/Zernike_polynomials)
 - `utils.py` which contains various utility functions used throughout the package.